Some Available Topics Taught by Barry Zalma

 My speaking preference is for keynoting conferences and conventions or their general sessions on important insurance industry issues.
 I have addressed groups as small as 4 people and as large as 7,000.

-The topics that currently interest me include:
+The topics that currently interest me and should interest insurance professionals, include:

 - Insurance is a contract.